HSN742 - Food Service Management

 This unit is only available to students enrolled in H718 Master of Dietetics

-Week 1: Full-time at Burwood (Melbourne), 1 x site visit; weeks 2 to 4: full-time on placement; week 5: 3 days on placement, 1 day at Burwood (Melbourne).
+Week 1: Full-time at Burwood (Melbourne); weeks 2 to 5: full time on placement; week 6: 4 hours at Burwood (Melbourne).

 The unit provides students with an overview of the dietetics practitioner in food service management, preparing students for their food service placement.
 Skill development includes principles of food service management, covering menu planning and production, recipe standardisation, evaluation of new menu items for client(s) in health care facilities, management of information systems, quality management in food service, food service systems, food safety, human resource and financial management, Australian health care system, contracting of food services, the development of food and nutrition policies and guidelines and their application to food service.

-Assessment task 5: Professional placement assessment of competency (ungraded pass/fail) - hurdle requirement.
+Assessment task 4: Hurdle requirement - Professional placement assessment of competency (ungraded pass/fail)

 Failure of the practicum component will lead to a fail in this unit and may lead to exclusion.